 Káip, Galla, Pálinkás, and Sütő will also appear as the Corpus Quartet, winners of the Artisjus Prize, the 11th International Brass Competition, the Special Prize of Hungarian Stars, and the Jan Koetsier Trombone Quartet Competition.

-Get ready for some ground breaking recitals from our many featured soloists, including Natalie Mannix, Assistant Professor of Trombone at the University of North Texas, Colin Williams, Associate Principal Trombonist in the New York Philharmonic, Hungarian György Gyivicsán, Brazilian Jose Milton Vieira, Solo-trombone in the Orquestra Sinfônica de Porto Alegre and Professor at the Conservatório Pablo Komlós, Italian Daniele Morandidi, and Josh Bynum, Associate Professor of Trombone at the University of Georgia.
+Get ready for some ground breaking recitals from our many featured soloists, including Natalie Mannix, Assistant Professor of Trombone at the University of North Texas, Colin Williams, Associate Principal Trombonist in the New York Philharmonic, Hungarian György Gyivicsán, Brazilian Jose Milton Vieira, Solo-trombone in the Orquestra Sinfônica de Porto Alegre and Professor at the Conservatório Pablo Komlós, Brian Hecht of the Atlanta Symphony, and Josh Bynum, Associate Professor of Trombone at the University of Georgia.

 Also on the program is the Southeast Trombone Symposium Professors Choir, a group founded and lead by Brad Palmer, Professor of Trombone and Coordinator of Brass Studies at Colmbus State University (and former Festival Host), comprised of outstanding teaching artists from universities across the Southern United States.